-The Perinatal Service Center is designed to monitor and intervene in high-risk pregnancies to reduce the risk of pre-term labor or birth.
+The Kaiser Permanente Perinatal Service Center is designed to monitor and intervene in high-risk pregnancies to reduce the risk of preterm labor or birth.
 In addition to our doctors, our registered nurses, who specialize in high-risk obstetrics, can help guide you if you experience complex conditions.
-You can have peace of mind knowing that the Kaiser Permanente Perinatal Service Center provides you with:
+You can have peace of mind knowing that the Perinatal Service Center provides you with:

 - Skilled clinicians, including doctors specializing in high-risk pregnancies

-- Physicians who have experience handling complex conditions such as preeclampsia, gestational diabetes, high blood pressure, carrying multiples, pre-term labor, and advanced maternal age pregnancies, to name a few
+- Physicians who have experience handling complex conditions such as preeclampsia, gestational diabetes, high blood pressure, carrying multiples, preterm labor, and advanced maternal age pregnancies.

 Where you give birth is one of the most important decisions you make.
 Our moms deliver at hospitals with strong records of care, quality, safety, and service.
-We choose our premier hospital partners carefully, with you and your family’s needs top of mind.
+We choose our premier hospitals carefully, with you and your family’s needs top of mind.

 Kaiser Permanente obstetricians are located at our premier hospitals 24/7 and have access to your electronic medical records and medical history so they can provide seamless care.

 - Anne Arundel Medical Center Annapolis, MD